webdevigner/github-desk/notes/thinlinc.md

 the VSM Server always connects to the machine that is up and running.

-1. open the terminal (master machine) go from root to directory *conf.d* and edit file: *vsmagent.hconf*
+1. open the terminal (master machine) and go from root to directory *conf.d*

 ##
     cd //opt/thinlinc/etc/conf.d

+2. edit file: *vsmagent.hconf*

 ##
     sudo nano vsmagent.hconf

-2. - edit "master_hostname" with ip adress (master machine) from tailscale *
+3. - edit "master_hostname" with ip adress (master machine) from tailscale *

    - edit "allowed_clients" with ip adress (client machine) from tailscale **